 About the Program

-The Program aims to increase regular and on-going participation opportunities in sport in NSW.
+The Local Sport Grant Program (LSGP) aims to increase regular and on-going participation opportunities in sport in NSW.
 Through this program we are working towards our goals to achieve:

 There are four project types within the Program:

 1. Sport Development

 3. Sport Access

 4. Sport Facility

 Applicants will be required to identify the type of project for which they are applying as different information is required for each project type.
 An organisation may apply for more than one project but must register separate projects for different project types.